imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/voice_activity_detection.md

 <figure markdown>
     ![](../imgs/audio_vad_result_ag0.png)
-    <figcaption>Waveform of audio with `webrtcvad` detected voice chunks shown as yelloe line on top.
+    <figcaption>Waveform of audio with `webrtcvad` detected voice chunks highlighted with yellow line on top.
 The aggressiveness parameter value was 0, hence lot's of false positive *(chunks with no voice)* are detected as well.</figcaption>
 </figure>

 <figure markdown>
     ![](../imgs/audio_vad_result_ag3.png)
-    <figcaption>Waveform of audio with `webrtcvad` detected voice chunks shown as yelloe line on top.
-The aggressiveness parameter value was 3, hence the detection is quite strict *(some voice parts are missed)*.</figcaption>
+    <figcaption>Same as above, but with aggressiveness parameter value set to 3.
+Hence the detection is quite strict *(some voice parts are missed)*.</figcaption>
 </figure>